 Julie White, Hospitality NZ CEO says the summit is an opportunity for the industry to connect and for both organisations to showcase not only the best of what they have to offer and key lessons from a tough 18 months, but more importantly what the future of hospitality could look like.

 The three-day summit is scheduled to be held in Auckland at the Trusts Arena in Henderson from 7-9 September, and will feature educational seminars; a trade show displaying the latest innovation in the industry, a demonstration kitchen, networking lounge, and the NZ Hospitality Championships featuring both cookery and a range of service elements.

 The prestigious Hospitality NZ Awards of Excellence will be announced at an awards dinner at which the best in the industry will be recognised and celebrated.
 The organisers say the menu promises to take guests on a cultural and culinary journey.

-The first keynote speaker confirmed is Danny Myers from the multi-award winning Union Square Hospitality Group, who will share insights from creating and operating some of New York’s most beloved restaurants, cafés, and bars.
+The first keynote speaker confirmed is Danny Meyers from the multi-award winning Union Square Hospitality Group, who will share insights from creating and operating some of New York’s most beloved restaurants, cafés, and bars.